zwhiteley-sky/FarmersList/README.md

         - `login(email)`: a method that takes an `email` as an argument and returns the corresponding `Customer` instance from the `customers` array.
 2. Export the `Auth` class using `module.exports`.
 3. Import the class into `index.js` with the name `Auth`.
+4. Save and run `npm test`.
+All tests should now pass.

 ### Examples
 ```javascript